deficollective/defiscan/src/content/protocols/pendle.md

 These flash swap mechanisms allow users to gain exposure to yield alone (YT) without needing to manage the principal component (PT).

 `Governance` can `pause` SY token transfers, which completely blocks YT trading mechanisms.
 This pause prevents all essential operations on SY tokens (deposits, withdrawals, and transfers) that are necessary for flash swap functionality.
 Without these operations, it becomes technically impossible to buy or sell YT, as the process requires converting tokens to SY, minting PT+YT, and combining PT+YT to release SY.
-Users holding YT find themselves unable to exit their positions until governance decides to reactivate transfers, creating a significant centralization risk and potential fund immobilization during potentially critical periods.
+Users holding YT find themselves unable to exit their positions until governance decides to reactivate transfers.

 ## PENDLE incentives and Fees